The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Employers who allow a worker to do work for them under such ‘avoidance arrangements’ may be fined a maximum of $5,000.

-If a worker is injured while working for an employer under an avoidance arrangement, the employer will be liable to pay workers’ compensation entitlements in accordance with the legislation and meet return to work obligations.
+If a worker is injured while working for an employer under an avoidance arrangement, the employer will be liable to pay workers compensation entitlements in accordance with the legislation and meet return-to-work obligations.

 The view the cost of non-compliance, go to Compliance activities.